-- 15.1.Staff members and pupils are informed about what constitutes inappropriate online behaviour in the following ways: - Staff training - The online safety curriculum - Workshops for Parents - Class visits and visitors such as Warning Zone - 15.2.Concerns regarding a staff member's online behaviour are reported to the Principal who decides on the best course of action in line with the relevant policies. - 15.3.Concerns regarding a pupil's online behaviour are reported to the DSL who investigates concerns with relevant staff members, e.g. the Principal and Central IT Team. - 15.4.
-Where there is a concern that illegal activity has taken place, the Principal or DSL contacts the police. - 15.5.All online safety incidents and the school's response are recorded using school specific systems.
+- 15.1.
+Staff members and children and young people are informed about what constitutesinappropriate online behaviour in the following ways: - Staff training - The online safety curriculum - Workshops for Parents - Class visits and visitors such as Warning Zone - 15.2.
+Concerns regarding a staff member's online behaviour are reported to the Principal who decides on the best course of action in line with the relevant policies. - 15.3.
+Concerns regarding a pupil's online behaviour are reported to the DSL who investigates concerns with relevant staff members, e.g. the Principal and Central IT Team. - 15.4.
+Where there is a concern that illegal activity has taken place, the Principal or DSL contacts the police. - 15.5.
+All online safety incidents and the school's response are recorded using CPOMS/MyConcern.